 One of the nicest things to do in Sri Lanka is meeting the locals.
 People there are always friendly, kind and generally helpful, despite the language barrier.
-Diana and I found the women to be particularly sweet and caring – always helping us getting on the right bus, and finding a seat once on.

 Responsible Tourism In Sri Lanka

-One of the most important things to do in Sri Lanka in order to stop the explotation of animals for entertainment is to refrain from taking part in such activities: guides, owners of guest houses and tuc tuc drivers will often try to sell “elephant safaris” but a firm now it the only way to answer.
+One of the most important things to do in Sri Lanka in order to stop the exploitation of animals for entertainment is to refrain from taking part in such activities: guides, owners of guest houses and tuc tuc drivers will often try to sell “elephant safaris” but a firm now it the only way to answer.

-There’s lots of stray animals in Sri Lanka – cats, but especially dogs.
+There are lots of stray animals in Sri Lanka – cats, but especially dogs.
 One of the nicest things to do in Sri Lanka in order to help is supporting one of the local organizations that fend for the animals and help in their sterilization.
 There’s a few of them that take donations.
 One of them, Embark, has a lovely shop in Galle where all profits go to the support of animals.

 Eating And Drinking In Sri Lanka

 I am not a fan of spicy food, and though most people say that one of the nicest things to do in Sri Lanka is eating, I had a really hard time finding food I could enjoy.
-At times I was so desperate for something mild that I bought avocadoes, bread and tomatoes and just ate a sandwich.
+At times I was so desperate for something mild that I bought avocado, bread and tomatoes and just ate a sandwich.